aws/aws-fpga/hdk/README.md

 The [start your own CL design](./cl/developer_designs/README.md) will guide you on how to setup your own CL project environment once the HDK is set up.

 <a name="simcl"></a>
-### Simulate your Custom Logic design
+### Simulate your Custom Logic design (RTL Simulation)

-You can use Vivado XSIM simulator, or bring your own simulator (like Synopsys', Mentor's, or Cadence).
+You can use Vivado XSIM simulator, or bring your own simulator (like Synopsys' VCS, Mentor's Questa, or Cadence Incisive).
-Follow the [verification environment setup](./docs/Simulating-CL-Designs.md#introduction) to run these simulations
+Follow the [RTL simulation environment setup](./docs/RTL_Simulating_CL_Designs.md#introduction) to run these simulations

 ### Build and submit the Custom Logic to AWS for generating an AFI <a name="buildcl"></a>

-You can follow the [build scripts readme](./common/shell_current/new_cl_template/build/README.md) for step-by-step instructions on how to setup the scripts and run the build process.
+You can follow the [build scripts readme](./common/shell_stable/new_cl_template/build/README.md) for step-by-step instructions on how to setup the scripts and run the build process.
 This [checklist](./cl/CHECKLIST_BEFORE_BUILDING_CL.md) should be consulted before you start the build process.